tomasbjerre/pull-request-notifier-for-bitbucket/README.md

 * In the headers section, set header **.crumb** with value **${INJECTION_URL_VALUE}**.

 ## Developer instructions
+There are some scripts to help working with the plugin.

+ * `./setup-atlassian-sdk.sh` Setup Atlassian SDK.
+ * `./docker-build.sh` Build Docker container.
+ * `./docker-run.sh` Run the Docker container.
+ * `./integration-test-local.sh` Run integration tests against localhost.
+ * `./integration-test.sh` Start Docker container and then runs integration tests against it.

 The .travis.yml is setting up Atlas SDK and building the plugin.
 It may help you setup your environment.

 Prerequisites: